GPUOpen-Tools/gpu_performance_api/README.md

 * You may have to reboot the system for the change to take effect.
 * Setting the GPU clock mode is not working correctly for <b>Radeon 5700 Series GPUs</b>, potentially leading to some inconsistencies in counter values from one run to the next.

-### OpenCL Performance Counter Accuracy For Radeon 6000 Series GPUs
-The following performance counter values may not be accurate for OpenCL applications running on Radeon 6000 Series GPUs:
-* Wavefronts, VALUInsts, SALUInsts, SALUBusy, VALUUtilization: These values should be representative of performance, but may not be 100% accurate.

 ### Profiling Bundles
 Profiling bundles in DirectX12 and Vulkan is not working properly.
 It is recommended to remove those GPA Samples from your application, or move the calls out of the bundle for profiling.

 ## Style and Format Change
 The source code of this product is being reformatted to follow the Google C++ Style Guide https://google.github.io/styleguide/cppguide.html.
 In the interim you may encounter a mix of both an older C++ coding style, as well as the newer Google C++ Style.
-Please refer to the _clang-format file in the root directory of the product for additional style information.
+Please refer to the .clang-format file in the root directory of the product for additional style information.